Aymanbalaa/GroupNine-SOEN341_Project_F24/README.md

    - **Detailed Peer Assessment Results**: Instructors can view results by team and by student, with the option to download them in CSV format.

 ---
+### Technologies

+The Peer Evaluation System is built using modern web development technologies to ensure scalability, performance, and ease of use.
+The backend is developed with **Node.js**, providing a fast and lightweight server-side environment.
+The frontend is built using **React**, a popular JavaScript library for creating dynamic and responsive user interfaces.
+The system also uses **MongoDB**, a NoSQL database, which offers flexibility in storing and retrieving the evaluation data, allowing for efficient handling of large datasets and team member assessments.

+---
 ## Team Distribution

 | Name                 | Role                                         |